ericpaulbishop/ansible-role-nginx-server/README.md

 - Latest compile parameters are not saved until after installation, so if something goes wrong we know what current binary was built with
 - Modules are enabled/disabled by single parameters, not list of modules, so single modules can be enabled/disabled relative to defaults without specifying entire list of modules
 - Modules are enabled/disabled without specifying entire configure flag, just true/false
+- Nginx can be compiled so server header string is set to a random string, or custom text

 #### Requirements & Dependencies